Join us for our upcoming Family Camps!

 - Wifi available

-During your stay, you will enjoy our comfortable cabin accommodations and kosher meals and snacks, certified by Star-K.
+During your stay, you will enjoy our comfortable cabin or lodge accommodations and kosher meals and snacks, certified by Star-K.

 Accommodations and Meals: